-Language models are typically used for compression or sequence generation [Graves, 2013].
+Language models are typically used for compression or sequence generation (Graves, 2013).
 However, they can also be used in the text-to-text framework simply by concatenating the inputs and targets.
 As an example, consider the case of English to German translation: If we have a training datapoint with input sentence "That is good." and target "Das ist gut.", we would simply train the model on next-step prediction over the concatenated input sequence "translate English to German: That is good. target: Das ist gut."
 If we wanted to obtain the model's prediction for this example, the model would be fed the prefix "translate English to German: That is good. target:" and would be asked to generate the remainder of the sequence autoregressively.
 In this way, the model can predict an output sequence given an input, which satisfies the needs of text-to-text tasks.
-This approach was recently used to show that language models can learn to perform some text-to-text tasks without supervision [Radford et al., 2019].
+This approach was recently used to show that language models can learn to perform some text-to-text tasks without supervision (Radford et al., 2019).

-Prefix LM A fundamental and frequently cited drawback of using a language model in the textto-text setting is that causal masking forces the model's representation of the ith entry of the input sequence to only depend on the entries up until i.
+A fundamental and frequently cited drawback of using a language model in the text-to-text setting is that causal masking forces the model's representation of the ith entry of the input sequence to only depend on the entries up until i.
 To see why this is potentially disadvantageous, consider the text-to-text framework where the model is provided with a prefix/context before being asked to make predictions (e.g., the prefix is an English sentence and the model is asked to predict the German translation).
 With fully causal masking, the model's representation of a prefix state can only depend on prior entries of the prefix.
 So, when predicting an entry of the output, the model will attend to a representation of the prefix that is unnecessarily limited.
-Similar arguments have been made against using a unidirectional recurrent neural network encoder in sequence-to-sequence models [Bahdanau et al., 2015].
+Similar arguments have been made against using a unidirectional recurrent neural network encoder in sequence-to-sequence models (Bahdanau et al., 2015).

 This issue can be avoided in a Transformer-based language model simply by changing the masking pattern.
 Instead of using a causal mask, we use fully-visible masking during the prefix portion of the sequence.
-This masking pattern and a schematic of the resulting "prefix LM" are illustrated in the rightmost panels of Figures 3 and 4, respectively.
+This masking pattern and a schematic of the resulting "prefix LM" (the third model structure we consider) are illustrated in the rightmost panels of Figures 3 and 4, respectively.
 In the English to German translation example mentioned above, fully-visible masking would be applied to the prefix "translate English to German: That is good. target:" and causal masking would be used during training for predicting the target "Das ist gut."
-Using a prefix LM in the text-to-text framework was originally proposed by Liu et al. [2018].
-More recently, Dong et al. [2019] showed that this architecture is effective on a wide variety of text-to-text tasks.
+Using a prefix LM in the text-to-text framework was originally proposed by

+Liu et al. (2018).
+More recently, Dong et al. (2019) showed that this architecture is effective on a wide variety of text-to-text tasks.
+This architecture is similar to an encoder-decoder model with parameters shared across the encoder and decoder and with the encoder-decoder attention replaced with full attention across the input and target sequence.